jguerinet/Morf/README.md

 ## Demo
 A demo is included within this repo (in the demo folder).
-The demo shows 2 forms with all of the types of buttons: the top one is the default settings for FormGenerator, the bottom is a customized FormGenerator (changed text color, background selector, line width, line color).
+The demo shows 2 forms with all of the types of buttons: the top one is the default settings for FormGenerator, the bottom is a customized FormGenerator (changed text color, background selector, line width, line color, icon, and icon color).
 Below is a screenshot:

 ![Demo Screenshot](assets/demo_screenshot.png)